Jerusalem Talmud: Influence

 Whatever we find in the Jerusalem Talmud and there is nothing that contradicts it in our own Talmud (i.e. the Babylonian Talmud), or which gives a nice explanation for its matters of discourse, we can hold-on to it and rely upon it, for it is not to be viewed as inferior to the commentaries of the rishonim (i.e. the early exponents of the Torah).

 A similar judgment was made by Ritva: "We always rely on their Talmud (i.e. the Jerusalem Talmud) and interpret and codify our Talmud (the Babylonian) based on their (the scholars of Yerushalmi) words."

-It was also an important resource in the study of the Babylonian Talmud by the Kairouan school of Chananel ben Chushiel and Nissim ben Jacob, with the result that opinions ultimately based on the Jerusalem Talmud found their way into both the Tosafot and the Mishneh Torah of Maimonides.

-Following the formation of the modern state of Israel, there was some interest in restoring Jerusalem Talmud's traditions.
-For example, David Bar-Hayim of the Machon Shilo institute has issued a siddur reflecting the practices found in the Jerusalem Talmud and other sources.
-In addition, from a historical perspective, the Jerusalem Talmud remains an indispensable source of knowledge of the development of the Jewish Law in the Holy Land.
+Although the Babylonian Talmud became the dominant talmudic authority, the Jerusalem Talmud continued to play a role in medieval rabbinic learning.
+It was used especially by the Kairouan scholars Hananel ben Hushiel and Nissim ben Jacob, whose works compared Babylonian passages with parallels in the Jerusalem and helped transmit the latter's talmudic traditions to later authorities.
+Through these channels, knowledge of the Jerusalem Talmud reached parts of the Tosafist tradition in northern Europe, and it even came to be used by the likes of Maimonides in his legal writings.
+In modern scholarship, the Jerusalem Talmud remains a central source for the study of rabbinic law, institutions, language, and religious culture in late antique Jewish Palestine.